How do I join the club?

 How can I help the club?

 If you want to help the club, we have a variety of ways you can do it!
-From poolside help, judging, coaching courses or admin and supporting tasks.
-If you feel you can help, please contact Cindy Cape at firstname.lastname@example.org.
+From poolside help, timekeeping, judging, coaching, admin and just supporting at certain events.
+If you feel you can help, please contact Sarah Houghton at: email@example.com.

 Do I need to swim competitively to be a part of ESC?

 No, ESC is an inclusive club.
 All swimmers are welcome and we have squads to cater for differing aspirations.
-All we ask is for you to immerse yourself in club events and be part of the team.
+Swimmers will be required to meet the minimum standard for their age to join.
+If successful, all we ask is for you to immerse yourself in club events and be part of the team.

 When will my child move up to the next swimming group?

-The lead coach for your child’s squad is the best person to ask.
-Each squad has a set of criteria and children are not moved into the next squad until they’re ready.
+The Head Coach will continuously evaluate the group each child is placed within.
+Each squad has a set of criteria and swimmers will not be moved into the next squad until they are ready.
 This is based on age and ability.
 A brief outline of the criteria can be found on the squads page.

 What are time trials?